 Buhari and his supporters were severely critical of Yar’Adua while the latter was alive but ill.
 Today he shamelessly goes to the United Kingdom for medical treatment even at a time when Nigerian doctors are on national strike due to pay.
 Who can he blame for that?
-Visa applications for Nigerians to relocate overseas have reached the highest recorded numbers under Buhari and those who a relocating within Africa or going to Europe by foot are not documented.
+Visa applications for Nigerians to relocate overseas have reached the highest recorded numbers under Buhari, and those who a relocating within Africa or going to Europe by foot are not documented.
 Under Obasanjo, especially, Nigerians were happy to return home from diaspora post-military rule.
-Under Buhari that incentive to return to Nigeria from overseas has vaporised.
+Under Buhari, that incentive to return to Nigeria from overseas has vaporised.
 Does he even care?

 Obasanjo, Yar’Adua and Jonathan did fail Nigeria, often woefully, but they have works and achievements that can be purely attributed to them independently, and they were never blamocrats or claimocrats though.
 All Buhari has to his name is the proclivity claim or blame, the conversion of the achievements of others and an unsure ego.
-Tragically, Buhari has actually set a precedence of “blame or claim governance” for future leaders of Nigeria.
+Tragically, Buhari has set a precedence of “blame or claim governance” for future leaders of Nigeria.
 What a national disaster!
-Claim or blame governance does not achieve successful anti-corruption, improve an economy, create jobs that pay workers a living wage, build good roads, provide necessary security, alleviate poverty/hunger, attract foreign investors or anything politics is supposed to produce.
+Claim or blame governance does not achieve successful anti-corruption, improve an economy, create jobs that pay workers a living wage, build good roads, provide the necessary security, alleviate poverty/hunger, attract foreign investors or anything politics is supposed to produce.
 The good thing is voters know this, they are experiencing it now first hand.